IBM/example-health-apis/ExposeCICSApplicationDataThroughzOSConnect.md

   - Define a TCPIPService to listen for inbound IPIC requests in your CICS region.
 This scenario uses a port value of 1091.
 For more information about defining a TCPIPService for inbound IPIC requests, see [Configuring the IPIC connection](https://www.ibm.com/support/knowledgecenter/SSGMCP_5.4.0/applications/developing/java/dfhpj2_jca_remote_eci_ipicconfig.html) in the _CICS Transaction Server_ documentation.

-  - Use the following command to create a server:

-    - `zosconnect create catalogManager --template=zosconnect:sampleCicsIpicCatalogManager`

-  - The following artifacts are created:
+  - The following artifacts are needed:

-    - A catalog API service archive file, catalog.aar, in the directory \<WLP_USER_DIR>/servers/catalogManager/resources/zosconnect/apis.

-    - Three services archive files, inquireCatalog.sar, inquireSingle.sar, and placeOrder.sar, in the directory \<WLP_USER_DIR>/servers/catalogManager/resources/zosconnect/services.

-    - A server.xml configuration file in the directory \<WLP_USER_DIR>/servers/catalogManager with the zosconnect:cicsService-1.0 feature included.
+    - A server.xml configuration file with the zosconnect:cicsService-1.0 feature included.

   - Customize the z/OS Connect EE server configuration file.

-    - Update the CICS connection element: \<zosconnect_cicsIpicConnection id="cicsConn" host="localhost" port="1091"/>
+    - Update the CICS connection element: \<zosconnect_cicsIpicConnection id="yourConnName" host="localhost" port="1234"/>

       - If your server and CICS region are on different LPARs, replace the host value localhost with the host name or IP address of the LPAR hosting your CICS region.